JohnFunkCode/FigureCaptionsFromImageMetadata/README.md

-# FigureCaptionsFromImageMetadata
+# CreateFigureCaptionsFromImageMetadata
-Generate HTML Figure Captions from Image Metadata
+Generate HTML Figure Captions from Image Metadata from files in a directory